spacewired/spacewired.github.io/_posts/2019-05-04-Discussing-Black-Hole-Jets.md

 ![quark gluon diagram](/assets/img/BLACKHOLE/quark-gluon.png)<sub><sup>Figure 1: Diagram of quarks gluons and their respective sate as a function of temperature and baryon density.
 In green (LHC) is the range covered by the Large Hadron Collider. </sup></sub>

-Here on Earth we can create these jets, in hadron colliders, where scientists speed up protons quickly enough to make their impact amount to enough energy to create another 8000 protons (I’ve included a Technical Section in case you want to get to the nitty gritty of how this works, you can find it at the end of the post.).
+Here on Earth we can create these jets, in hadron colliders, where scientists speed up protons quickly enough to make their impact amount to enough energy to create another 8000 protons (I’ve included a Technical Section in case you want to get to the nitty gritty of how this works, you can find it at the end of the post, you can jump there now if you wish).
 The collision generated enough energy to break apart the hadrons and create jets in the way we mentioned before.
 The question then becomes can this same concept be extrapolated to the jets we see coming from black holes?

 I’m not quite sure if this is a theory yet, but this is what makes sense to me when I read about particle physics and keep black holes in mind, let me know what you think or if I am totally wrong in the comments section below.